How to Achieve Effective Software Delivery

 What is the Software Delivery Lifecycle

-The Software Delivery Lifecycle (SDLC) is a structured sequence of stages that guides software from initial concept to deployment and maintenance.
+The Software Delivery Lifecycle (SDLC), also known as the software development lifecycle, is a structured sequence of stages that guides software from initial concept to deployment and maintenance.

 1. Planning: Requirements gathering and resource allocation